tonezone108/Login-App/login-app/RealREADME.md

 6: Make sure backend can reach database in postman: DONE
 7: Test Authentication from backend: DONE - test some more to be sure
 8: Build Components in Front end, use protected routes: DONE
-9: Implement redux to make fetch calls to back end to do authentication:
+9: Implement redux to make fetch calls to back end to do authentication: DONE
-IN PROGRESS, Almost done, need to have page redirect only until after cookie is generated.
-But Progress none the less!
+10: Implement redux to create a singup function to create new users with credentials to login in with: IN PROGRESS